holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/12_grok_lesson_5/quiz_prep_questions.md

 5. Pieces of the function:
     - The word that denotes a function is being created: `def`
     - The name of the function: `say_hi`
-    - The number of inputs to the function and their types: One and it's an integer
+    - The number of inputs to the function and their types: One and it's an int
-    - What the function returns and its type: It returns a string that says "hi NAME"
+    - What the function returns and its type: It returns a string that says `"hi NAME"`
     - The function call: `say_hi("Carl")`

 6. Functions are important for two reasons.
 First, they help minimize the amount of code in a program; wherever there is repeated code, it can be put inside a function so it only needs to be written once.
 Second, it allows people to work together.
 Once person can work on the code _inside_ the function and the other can just assume the function works and call it.
 This allows people to split work effectively.